LamAnnieV/deploy_4_blitz/README.md

 ## SRE TESTING and ANALYSIS

-Sending 14,000 requests to our server while executing the script sudo nice -n -20 stress-ng --cpu 2 has placed a significant strain on our server.
+Sending 14,000 requests to our server while executing the script sudo nice -n -20 stress-ng --cpu 2 has significantly strained our server.
 This script is designed to allocate a workload to two of our CPUs in order to test their resiliency.

 **SRE TESTING for t2.medium**